Can I Eat Expired Clotted Cream?

 What's the difference between expiration and best quality dates?

-The expiration date indicates the last date the product is guaranteed to be safe to consume, while best quality refers to the period during which the product maintains optimal flavor and texture.
+The dates are manufacturer guidance and not absolute safety indicators if properly stored to consume, while best quality refers to the period during which the product maintains optimal flavor and texture.
 Consuming after the best quality date may not pose a safety risk but could affect taste.

 How can I tell if Clotted Cream has gone bad?